seanauff/metermon/README.md

 All credit for [rtlamr] goes to [bemasher](https://github.com/bemasher).

+## Usage

+1. Ensure you have a rtl_tcp instance that is listening for new connections.

+2. Run the container or script using instructions below.

+3. Subscribe to the output topic, `metermon/output`, with the data consumer of your choice.

 ## Running via Docker

 Pull the image using either `amd64` or `arm` in place of `[tag]`: